felias-fogg/dw-link/docs/quickstart-AVR-GDB.md

 0x00000000 in __vectors ()
 ```

+Instead of establishing a serial connection to the hardware debugger, you can also communicate with the hardware debugger over a TCP/IP port using [PyAvrOCD](https://pyavrocd.io), which you would need to install first.

 You are connected to the hardware debugger.
 Now you need to enable the [debugWIRE](https://debugwire.de) mode:

 ```